ibmresilient/resilient-community-apps/fn_google_maps_directions/README.md

 # Resilient Integration with Google Maps
-**This package contains one function that generates a link to Google Maps which shows directions from the given origin to the destination**
+**This package contains one function that generates a link to Google Maps which shows directions from the given origin to the destination.**

  ![screenshot](./screenshots/1.png)